FastKartofel/EXFileGuardian/README.md

 - **Error Handling**: Custom error pages for file not found and server errors.

 ### Prerequisites

-What things you need to install the software:

 - Express.js
 - npm (Node Package Manager)